benjiad6/alx-zero_day/0x03-git/README.md

-This is a new directory in the 0x03 git repo
+This is a new directory in the 0x03 git repository